Lenity Australia is a not-for-profit philanthropic organisation financing projects in Australia, Asia and the Pacific.

 Lenity Australia Ltd changed its name from Chatswood Community Care Association Ltd in 2015.
 The Association previously operated the Chatswood Community Nursing Home in Victoria Avenue Chatswood, which closed in 2014.

 In 1904, Dr W.R.
 Olver commenced a medical practice at the site when the property was known as “Quarry Lodge”.
 He renamed the house “Ventongymps” after a village in Cornwall near where he was born.
 Following his death in 1923, Dr Olver bequeathed Ventongymps for charitable purposes.
 Kuring-gai Community Hospital opened there in 1927.
 The hospital became Chatswood Community Hospital in 1965 and closed in 1989.
 In 1992, Ventongymps re-opened as Chatswood Community Nursing Home,

-Lenity Australia supports relief programs which improve the livelihood of people affected by poverty and a range of social issues.
-It achieves its objectives by providing care and education to the very poor, destitute and homeless and support to the vulnerable, exploited and abused, particularly women and girls.
+Lenity Australia supports disaster relief programs which improve the livelihood of people affected by serious health issues and a range of social issues.
+It achieves its objectives through the provision of research, health promotion projects, education, and support to the destitute and exploited, particularly women and girls.

 Lenity Australia will only support compliant relief and care programs in Australia and developing countries that are approved by the Australian Department of Foreign Affairs and Trade.